ffnord/ffmap-backend/README.md

-ffmap-backend - Data for Freifunk Map
+# Data for Freifunk Map, Graph and Node List

 ffmap-backend gathers information on the batman network by invoking batctl